JeffersonLab/DEMPgen/README.md

   - module use /group/halla/modulefiles
   - module load root

-- I then build DEMGen using the one liner above without any issues, you will need to load these modules when running the generator subsequently (this is done by default in the farm job scripts)
+- Following this, build DEMGen using the one liner above without any issues, you will need to load these modules when running the generator subsequently (this is done by default in the farm job scripts)

 ## File/Directory Structure